 The big ticket items – Venue, Caterer and Entertainment.
 We wanted the guests to really enjoy themselves and to have a fantastic time.
 I love the layout of NZ High Country as the ceremony was in one spot and the reception in another so you get two different views of Queenstown’s landscape.
 Food is a big deal to us so it had to be amazing! – Dad even added a third meat just before the day to make sure everyone was well feed.
 LA Social always knows how to bring the house down – so we knew we were in good hands to cut shapes on the dance floor all night long.

 Get the big things done early – caterer, photographer, venue etc and then you have time to enjoy being engaged before the few months before the wedding when things start to step up!
 Don’t make it complicated – my Dad always said its about the love between you and your partner not about what you’re wearing, or how you have dressed the tables.
-Enjoy the journey together – write lists, prioritise don’t try and do everything in one day, use the people around you that want to help.
+Enjoy the journey together – keep a wedding journal, write lists, prioritise don’t try and do everything in one day, use the people around you that want to help.
 One thing I am glad Tom and I did on our wedding day was, we stepped outside together just the two of us, just after the first dance and we reflected on the day that 5 minutes of us time was special as we caught our breath and just talked about how amazing it all is!

 Photographer + Photo booth hire Carla Mitchell Photography